wilgaboury/super-speedy-dial/README.md

 - Experiment with using a store instead of a plain list signal for the bookmark list.
 Subsequently update stale views using the web visibility api or check window focus.
 - Minor detail: make close animation of context menu happen when clicking to new context menu - probably not worth it because it would require rethinking how context menu is done
 - use solidjs primitives library and clean up code that duplicates better implemented functionality
+- handle unmodifiable bookmarks
+- Still need to investigate and handle when some images have height/width of 0 and load forever